mysociety/alaveteli/doc/INSTALL.md

     git clone https://github.com/sebbacon/alaveteli.git
     cd alaveteli

+If you are running Debian, you can use some of the specially compiled mysociety packages by adding the following to /etc/apt/sources.list:

+    deb http://debian.mysociety.org squeeze main non-free contrib

 Install the packages that are listed in config/packages using apt-get e.g.:

     sudo apt-get install `cut -d " " -f 1 config/packages | grep -v "^#"`